Spock and Van Gelder share the very first Mind Meld

 - Red Shirts: They get off easy in this ep.
 Two get karate chopped, one gets put in a chokehold until he passes out.
 It's possible that Dr. Van Gelder wasn't far gone enough to murder and just knocked them out for awhile.

-- Science Marches On: That big ass tape deck that Kirk uses to record his Captain's Log on.
+- Technology Marches On: That big ass tape deck that Kirk uses to record his Captain's Log on.

 - Teleport Interdiction: The Tantalus penal colony has a security force field which must be deactivated to allow beaming up or down.
 The Red Shirt gets teased for forgetting that.